 \section{Methods and data}

-For clarity, we divided our methodological approach into two main stages.
-The first stage begins with mapping all Italian RECs to derive key input parameters for the subsequent engineering modeling.
-This model calculates both the energy injected into the grid and the energy self-consumed by various categories of prosumer load profiles, based on irradiation levels across different market zones.
-The model’s output is used to project REC deployment for the year 2024 (ex-post situation) and for the year 2027 (predictive situation), according to three main scenarios: best case, mid-case, and worst case.
-This projection step provides the input variables for the second stage of analysis.

-In the second stage, we first simulate a market equilibrium with RECs that reflects the actual market situation, using Italian day-ahead market bids for the year 2024.
-Then, we construct a counterfactual scenario of market equilibrium without RECs for both 2024 and 2027.
-As the most recent annual data is available only for 2024, and the policy target is set for 2027, we assume the wholesale market conditions in 2027 to be identical to those of 2024 for simplification purposes.
+The first stage of our methodological approach begins with mapping all Italian RECs to derive input parameters for subsequent engineering modeling.
+The model’s output is used to project the REC deployment for a year 2027 according to three scenarios, which provides the input variables for the second stage.
+In the second stage, we first simulate a market equilibrium with RECs in 2027.
+Then, we construct a counterfactual scenario of market equilibrium without RECs.
+As the most recent annual data on day-ahead market bids is available only for 2024, and the policy target is set for 2027, we assume that the wholesale market conditions in 2027 are identical to those of 2024 for simplification purposes.
 This assumption does not compromise our modeling objective, which is to introduce a new methodology for estimating the impact of REC deployment on wholesale market equilibrium.
 Our aim is not to forecast the actual impact of REC deployment in the policy-target year.
-Nonetheless, policy-relevant insights can still be drawn from the predicted situation.
+Nevertheless, policy-relevant insights can be drawn from the modeled scenarios.
 In the first stage of methodology, we used a combination of software applications: MS Excel (mapping), Matlab (engineering modeling), R (projection).
 In the second stage, R was utilized as the main modeling software.
-Each stage is described in more detail below.